- Organization admin

 Review and Finalize Sync

 - Review and select users from the imported list to add to Zoho Directory.
-This screen helps you with filters:
+This screen helps you with the following filters:

 - New Users - Users found in your directory but not yet in Zoho Directory.